Semrush helps you:

 Why?

-Because keyword research informs every other SEO-related task you do on your website.
+Because keyword research is the basis for every other SEO-related task you do on your website.

-And here’s exactly how to find untapped terms that your customers search for… and how to choose the best keywords for your site.
+Let’s review exactly how to find untapped terms that your customers search for.
+And how to choose the best keywords for your site.

 These are keywords that people type into search engines to discover helpful “how-to” content.

-While informational keywords have their place in ecommerce, the majority of your site’s keywords will be tailored around product searches.
+Informational keywords have their place in ecommerce.
+But the majority of your site’s keywords will focus on product searches.

 (Like “Chemex coffee filters”.)

-Yes, Amazon is probably your competitor.
-But it’s also the biggest ecommerce site online… which makes it a product keyword goldmine.
+Yes, Amazon is likely your competitor.
+But it’s also the biggest ecommerce site online.
+When it comes to researching product keywords, that makes Amazon a goldmine.

 Rinse and repeat for the most important products on your site.

-Keyword Tool Dominator is a nifty keyword tool that scrapes Amazon’s search suggestions.
+Keyword Tool Dominator is a free and handy keyword tool that scrapes Amazon’s search suggestions.

 To use it, just enter a seed keyword into the tool:

-Yup, this tool makes finding long tail keywords from Amazon Suggest significantly faster.
-But in my experience, it gives you more keyword ideas too.
+Yup, this tool makes finding long tail keywords from Amazon Suggest way faster.
+It should give you more keyword ideas too.

 Before we leave Amazon, it’s time to use one more feature on the site that’s a goldmine for category page keywords.